frank038/pdfreader4/README.md

 - navigation
 - opens pdf with password
 - text selection: ctrl+left mouse button
-- text annotation: can be added (from toolbar) or removed (right mouse button); the colour can be changed
+- text annotations: can be added (from toolbar) or removed (right mouse button on it); the colour of the annotation icon to be added can be changed
 - configuration file config.json: toolbar icon size, paper colour, text selection colour background and foreground; fixed window size.